allamand/eks-blueprint-terraform-demo/README.md

   <img src="static/archi-green.png"/>
 </p>

-At this step, you can either, delete the eks-blue cluster, all the traffic is now coming on the eks-green cluster.
-You can also decide to make upgrades on the green cluster and send back traffic on eks-blue...
+At this step, all the traffic is now coming on the eks-green cluster.
+You can either, delete the eks-blue cluster, or decide to make upgrades on the green cluster and send back traffic on eks-blue afterward, or simply keep it as possibility of rollback if needed.

-In this example, we uses a simple terraform variable to control the weight for 1 application, we couls also use 1 var to controll weight for all applications deployed in the cluster, or we can also choose to have several parameters, let's say one per application, so you can finer control your migration strategy application by application.
+In this example, we uses a simple terraform variable to control the weight for 1 application, we could also use 1 var to controll weight for all applications deployed in the cluster, or we can also choose to have several parameters, let's say one per application, so you can finer control your migration strategy application by application.

 ## Delete the Stack